Cannelton, Indiana

-Cannelton is a city in Troy Township, Perry County, in the U.S. state of Indiana, along the Ohio River.
+Cannelton is a city in Troy Township, Perry County, Indiana, along the Ohio River.
 The population was 1,524 at the 2020 census.
 Cannelton was the smallest incorporated city in the state until 2010.
 It was formerly the county seat of Perry County from 1859 to 1994, when the seat was relocated to Tell City.

 History

 The name Cannelton was adopted in 1844, and is derived from the cannel coal that was once mined in the area.
 A post office has been in operation at Cannelton since 1844.

 The Cannelton Cotton Mill, Cannelton Historic District, and St. Luke's Episcopal Church are listed on the National Register of Historic Places.

 Geography

 According to the 2010 census, Cannelton has a total area of 1.582 sqmi, of which 1.48 sqmi (or 93.55%) is land and 0.102 sqmi (or 6.45%) is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Cannelton has a humid subtropical climate, abbreviated "Cfa" on climate maps.